terraform-google-modules/terraform-google-network/docs/upgrading_to_v2.0.md

 ### Manual Migration Steps

 In this example here are the two commands used migrate the subnets created by the `simple_project` in the examples directory.  _please note the need to escape the quotes on the new resource_.
+You may also use the migration script.

 -   `terraform state mv module.example.module.test-vpc-module.google_compute_subnetwork.subnetwork[0] module.example.module.test-vpc-module.google_compute_subnetwork.subnetwork[\"us-west1/simple-project-timh-subnet-01\"]`